Be a part of our mission.

 - Completing all child abuse prevention training as required

-- Associate’s Degree or equivalent in Early Childhood Education or related degree with the ability to obtain 21 semester hours of relevant coursework in early childhood education or child development by July 1, 2017.
+- Associate's Degree or equivalent in Early Childhood Education or related field with 6 semester hours (or 9 quarter hours) in courses related to child care and/or child

 - Bachelor’s Degree or equivalent in Early Childhood Education and/or Type 04 Teacher Certification is a plus.

-- ExceleRate Illinois Level 4 or 5 ECE Credential highly preferred.
+- ExceleRate Illinois Level 4 or 5 ECE Credential preferred.

 - Passion for and commitment to the YMCA’s mission and serving the needs of children and families